Malam2704/Software-Engineering-Projects/README.md

   - A few tests I've recevied good scores within (practicums), whcih show case my experience with Software Development Fundamentals

 Projects Here:
+- JavaFX Email Client: Using JavaFX I decided to make my own
+ - Advanced Math Calculator: I had to complete tedious amounts of Discrete Math problems, but all the other webpages were buggy and filled with ads, and I answer these questions in my free time with my chromebook, not at my desktop.
+These features & extensiosn slow my computer so I needed a bsic calcualtor with all necesarry fucntionalities, but without any useless add-ons, so I decided to just make one.
+Using JavaScript in an Object Oriented Programming style, I created an interface with HTML/CSS to solve these Math problems.
   - Peg Game: Made with Java, where a user can solve a board.
 I used inheritance principles with various classes running multiple threads.
 Principles of Object Oriented       programming were used along with Test Driven Development for the classes.
 I used Java’s filereader and scanner to make various boards with given files, and used various abstract data types.
-  - Advanced Math Calculator: I had to complete tedious amounts of Discrete Math problems, but all the other webpages were buggy and filled with ads, and I answer these questions in my free time with my chromebook, not at my desktop.
-These features & extensiosn slow my computer so I needed a bsic calcualtor with all necesarry fucntionalities, but without any useless add-ons, so I decided to just make one.
-Using JavaScript in an Object Oriented Programming style, I created an interface with HTML/CSS to solve these Math problems.